Reviews You Can Rely On

 UV Light

 UV light purifiers also effectively eliminate water pathogens.
 UV light like the SteriPEN Ultra can be put into a glass of liquid and swirled around to destroy pathogens that could cause an infection.
-The SteriPen is easy to use and features a long structure that you swish around in your water in order to achieve purification.
-Though the SteriPen offers great water quality, it will not remove particulates, smells, or metals and, for this reason, doesn't score as high as other models.
+The SteriPen is easy to use and features a long structure that you swish around in water to achieve purification.
+Although the SteriPen provides excellent water quality, it does not remove particulates, odors, or metals, which is why it doesn't score as high as other models.

 backpacking water filter - the steripen ultra uses ultraviolet light to get rid of harmful...